KJ-GM/theme-csx/README.md

 > Use the new StyleSheet.

-- Can be used in the usual styling format, but now you have additional props to make it themeable if desired.
+- Can be used in the usual styling format, but now you have additional props to make style themeable.

 > **T() Function**